retailTRUST and Hammerson support next generation of retail talent in Glasgow and London

 Emma Russell, 23, an International Fashion Branding graduate is one of the first designers to benefit from the awards.
 She's received £5,000 to develop her business pplrstrange which targets customers who are bored of mainstream brands and want something unique in their wardrobes.

 Emma said: "The grant will enable me to grow my business a lot quicker than anticipated.
 It will help me bring out a new collection and fund extra stock, which I will launch at a pop-up store at the Barras Art and Design Centre in Glasgow next year.
 The funding will also help me pay for a studio, which will give me a place to work and stay focused on the business.
 I really appreciate the faith that retailTRUST, Hammerson and GCU have in me and my business idea, it honestly means the world."

 Four entrepreneurs have received backing in the initial batch of awards, including GCU graduate Isatou Njai, the co-founder of breakfast drink firm Hippo and Hedgehog, which commits a minimum of 10% profit to support development across Africa.

-Amy Prendergast, Head of People and Vocational Learning Services at retailTRUST, said: "Through this innovative partnership, we will give aspiring entrepreneurs access to training, mentoring, funding and prime retail space to help kick-start their own retail business.
+Amy Prendergast, Director of Change, People and Learning at retailTRUST, said: "Through this innovative partnership, we will give aspiring entrepreneurs access to training, mentoring, funding and prime retail space to help kick-start their own retail business.
 We very much look forward to witnessing the launch of these extremely talented individuals’ careers, so that they become the fashion leaders and innovators for our industry."